 If you stay too upright, and pull the bar down in a straight line, you’ll end up pulling towards the clavicles.

 But with a slight backward lean, the bar will come down to the sternum.
 This a healthier position for your shoulders, as well as maximizing activation of the lat muscles.

 For complete development of all the upper back muscles, it’s also a good idea to include some horizontal pulling exercises (e.g. barbell rows, seated cable rows, or dumbbell rows) in your workout routine.

 Depending on how your overall training program is set up, aim for 2-5 work sets of 8-15 reps, resting for 2-3 minutes between each set.

 Resistance Band Lat Pulldown

 1. Should you lean back during the lat pulldown?

 You want to lean slightly back, and pull the bar down towards your torso.
 However, there’s a difference between leaning back slightly and loading up the lat pulldown machine with so much weight that you need to swing and use momentum to complete a rep. Nor do you want to lean so far back that you turn the exercise from a pulldown into a row.
 A slight backward lean in the upper body is enough.

 2. Which is better, lat pulldowns or pull-ups?

 Studies show that lat pulldowns and pull-ups are equally effective for working the lats.
 But for many people, lat pulldowns are the better exercise, simply because they’re not strong enough to do pull-ups and chin-ups.
-You can and will build a strong, muscular back using only lat pulldowns, and in many cases they’re a better option.
+You can and will build make your back muscles bigger and stronger using only lat pulldowns, and in many cases they’re a better option.